Introduction to Dependency Injection in Spring

 Controller: CompanyMasterDetails class

-EmployeeMasterDetails class has been created as a Component using @Component (line 16).
-Spring will automatically recognize this during initialization/booting up of the application & will create a bean object using Bean Factory for EmployeeMasterDetails class.
+The code creates the EmployeeMasterDetails class as a component using the @Component annotation on line 16.
+Spring will automatically recognize this during the initialization/booting up of the application & will make a bean object using Bean Factory for EmployeeMasterDetails class.

 In this way, the Spring Framework will perform the Dependency Injection automatically.
 So, if you notice here, the developer has not created an object by using the “new” keyword in CompanyMasterDetails class, thereby removing the tight coupling between the CompanyMasterDetails class & EmployeeMasterDetails object.